-Because this is the fastest mountain bike tire I have tested yet, I've been using it as a rear tire for some time and it really is fast.
+Because this is the fastest mountain bike tire I have tested yet, I've been using it as a rear tire for some time, and it really is quick in real life as well.
 Continental says the Race King RaceSport 29 x 2.2 is the ultimate race tire with World Cup performance.
-This is accomplished with an "optimal combination of ultra-lightweight and race-worthy puncture resistance".
+This is accomplished with an "optimal combination of ultra-lightweight and race-worthy puncture resistance."
 There used to be a SuperSonic version of the Race King, but it is no longer available.
 The RaceSport is now the fastest Race King you can buy.

 RaceSport means this version has the Continental Black Chili Compound, 3/180 TPI casing and it's handmade in Germany.
 It does not have a Tubeless-Ready rating.
 If you want the Tubeless-Ready rating, you need the Protection series which has a reinforced casing.